mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 https://web.archive.org/web/20201121213002/https://www.thegatewaypundit.com/2020/11/breaking-video-young-internet-sleuth-reveals-evidence-showing-23k-pa-ballots-filled-returned-ever-mailed-voters/

-The source data greg references was removed from the pennsylvania website.
+The source data greg references was removed from the Pennsylvania website.

 However, after some sleuthing, the URL to retrieve data has been discovered to exist at archive.org